-This month a select group of Minervans read this non-fiction memoir.
+This month a select group of Minervans read the memoir, Position doubtful.
 We greatly enjoyed Kim’s writing.
 It has such fascinating and thoughtful passages on cross-cultural thinking.
 We agreed that the general public’s acceptance of Australia’s Indigenous culture is taking a very long time.

 We were reminded of a story by Mahood in 'The invisible thread' which …describes herself being in community and being responsible for providing assets/transport/facilities for others.
 Another book we thought of in relation to this memoir is Bill Gammage’s The biggest estate on Earth, how Aborigines made Australia.